SilverCobra-prog/SilverCobra-prog.github.io/index.md

 ## About Me

-High school student at Evergreen Valley High School.
-Research intern at Columbia Business School, the University of Illinois, the University of Iowa, and San Jose State University.
+Freshman at Carnegie Mellon University studying computer science and logic.
+Previously a research intern at Columbia Business School, the University of Illinois, the University of Iowa, and San Jose State University.

 ## Research Interests